 On his way back from a walk Eric notices that Jill is busy planting some flowers in her garden.

 In general, analysts are persons who undertake a close examination of a specific subject.
-Gold analysts study the current situation in the precious metals market and attempt to predict the future moves of prices.
+Gold analysts study the current situation in the precious metals market and attempt to.
 From a wide range of potential drivers of metals prices they try to pinpoint the key ones that will most likely influence these prices at a given moment in time.

 In this sense, gold analysts can be seen as trying to look into the future.
 Obviously, nobody has a crystal ball and this is the reason why even the best gold analysts make mistakes.
 Many complicated processes influence the price of precious metals and not all these processes can be easily observed.
 Some can only be seen in hindsight, which is not very helpful to investors.
 This is why prices of metals are often perceived by the public as being random.
 However, even if analysts are not able to precisely predict the next move, they often can point to the most likely scenarios.
 This is extremely important for investors.